M20190649/master-thesis-code/NOTES.md

   * Destination of vehicle is inside a zone
     * Should this person reroute at all?
     * Should this person be rerouted to find the "cheapest" way?
+    * Don't reroute if the new route is greater than double the length of the previous route?
   * Zones change
     * Should vehicles all be rerouted again?
     * According to which polygons should vehicles be tracked?